jprabernardes/Multi-Blast-Pipeline/README.md

 python blast_pipeline.py
 ```

-Make sure your input file (e.g., `OTU-TESTE.fasta`) is located in the same folder or properly referenced.
+Make sure your input file (e.g., `example.fasta`) is located in the same folder or properly referenced.

 ---